mohnish/hi5/README.md

 ## hi5

 hi5 is a simple script that allows users to hi5 a web page.
 It updates the hi5 count in **realtime**.
-(TODO: video showing the realtime hi5 count updates)

 ### Demo